Through the years, I have tried to make my AeB software (AcroTeX

 to be clearer at high zoom factors than the same graphic produced by the

-classic Graphic package.
+classic graphic package.

 This major package has it s own page, see the GraphicxSP